 The main classifying requirements come down to what sort of amenities it has.
 Generally speaking, three-quarter bathrooms efficiently combine everything you’d need to start your day but lack the luxury and glamor of a full bathroom.

-Whereas full bathrooms typically have a combination bathtub/shower, a sink, and a flushing toilet, three-quarter bathrooms make do with a single standing shower, a toilet, and a small sink.
+While full bathrooms typically have a combination bathtub/shower, a sink, and a toilet, three-quarter bathrooms make do with a single toilet, standing shower and small sink.
 They require less space but still give you enough room to prepare for the day and take care of your business.

 Because they are slightly smaller and offer fewer amenities, three-quarter bathrooms are typically reserved for guests or children.